arabcoders/watchstate/README.md

 Directly to container: `https://localhost:8081/?apikey=[WEBHOOK_TOKEN]`

-If your media backend support sending headers then omit the query parameter '?apikey=[WEBHOOK_TOKEN]', and add new this header
+If your media backend support sending headers then remove query parameter `?apikey=[WEBHOOK_TOKEN]`, and add this header

 ```http request
 X-apikey: [WEBHOOK_TOKEN]
 ```

-it's more secure that way.

-#### [WEBHOOK_TOKEN]

-Should match the backend specific ``webhook.token`` value.
+where `[WEBHOOK_TOKEN]` Should match the backend specific `webhook.token` value.
 Refer to the steps described at **[Steps to enable webhook servers](#enable-webhooks-events-for-specific-backend)**.

 # Configuring media backends to send webhook events.